-This tutorial shows how to use a Google Docs spreadsheet as an RSS Feed reader (see example).
-You can aggregate news feeds from different sources into one spreadsheet (similar to alltop, popurls or addictomatic) and then publish your feeds as a public web page.
+This tutorial shows how to use a spreadsheet in Google Docs as an RSS Feed reader.
+You can fetch RSS news feeds from different sources into one spreadsheet – much like a simpler version of Feedly – and then publish your feeds as a public web page.
 No coding required.

 Here are the complete step involved for putting RSS feeds into Google Docs.
-We use a single feed in the example but you can extend the idea for any number of feeds.
+We are using a single RSS feed in the following example but your spreadsheet can have dozens of RSS feeds.

-1. Open a new spreadsheets and type the URL of any web feed in cell, say A1.
+- Open a new Google spreadsheet and type the RSS feed URL in cell A1.

-2. In cell A2, type =ImportFeed(A1, “Items Title”, FALSE, 10) – This will fill column A with the titles of the latest 10 stories in that feed.
+- In cell A2, type =ImportFeed(A1, “items title”, FALSE, 10) – This formula will fill column A with the titles of the latest 10 stories in that feed.
 Make sure that the second parameter – items title – is in lower case.

-3. In cell B2, type =ImportFeed(A1, “Items URL”, FALSE, 10) – This will fill column B with the URL (permalink) of the corresponding stories in column A.
+- In cell B2, type =ImportFeed(A1, “items url”, FALSE, 10) – This will fill column B with the URL (permalink) of the corresponding stories in column A.

-4. In cell C2, type HyperLink(B2, A2) – This will combine the title and URL to make a clickable link that will be available when you publish the sheet as a web page.
+- In cell C2, type =HyperLink(B2, A2) – This will combine the title and URL to make a clickable hyperlink in the spreadsheet.

 Google Docs will automatically refresh content when the underlying RSS feeds are changed.
-Here’s a quick walkthrough in video:
+Here’s a quick video walkthrough: